 Next stop: Krabi to Koh Phi Phi.
 Return ferry transfers around 500 baht (£10) per person

-Koh Phi Phi – 1 night
+One night on Koh Phi Phi

 We only took a day trip to Koh Phi Phi but most people will come and spend a night partying on the beach!
 In all honesty, it made me a bit sad to wander around a beautiful island that has been so built up.
-Between old hotels and new ones springing up everywhere, it had completely lost that authentic island feel and if that’s what you like, I’d recommend maybe checking out a different island.

 Phi Phi Viewpoint